aneudya4/artist-pedia/README.md

 # Artist-pedia

-A informatinal website to find information about your favorite musicians
+A website to find information about your favorite musicians

 ## Motivation

-I wanted a place where i could find more details about my favorite musicians and wanted to make it visually pleasent.
+I wanted a place where i could find more details about my favorite musicians and wanted to make it visually appealing.

 ## Screenshots